Switch to a Tier 1 Entrepreneur dependant’s visa

-A non-EEA national on a Tier 2 General visa approached us because his employer’s sponsorship licence had been revoked by the Home Office.
+A non-EEA national on a Tier 2 General visa approached us because the Home Office had revoked his employer’s sponsorship licence.
 His wife, who he met and married in the UK, was here on a Tier 1 Entrepreneur visa.

-If a Tier 2 General migrant’s employer has their sponsor licence revoked, the effect is that the Tier 2 General migrant’s certificate of sponsorship is cancelled and the current visa is limited to 60 days (or until the expiration of the visa, whichever is shorter).
-As a result of the sponsor licence being revoked, our Tier 2 General client’s visa was limited and his options were therefore to leave the UK, or to make a new visa application before the new expiry date of his Tier 2 General visa.
+If a Tier 2 General migrant’s employer has their sponsor licence revoked, then the Tier 2 General migrant’s certificate of sponsorship becomes cancelled.
+Afterwards, their current visa becomes limited to 60 days, or until the expiration of the visa (whichever is shorter).
+Following the revocation of the sponsorship licence, our client’s visa was limited.
+He then had two options.
+He could either leave the UK, or make a new visa application before the expiry date of his current visa.

-Through discussions about his personal circumstances we learned that his wife was already in the UK on a Tier 1 Entrepreneur visa and we therefore suggested that he applied to become her dependent.
-Becoming his wife’s dependent meant that any time he had accrued as a Tier 2 General migrant for the purpose of obtaining indefinite leave to remain, would be lost.
+Through discussions about his personal circumstances we learned that his wife was already in the UK.
+She had her own Tier 1 Entrepreneur visa.
+We therefore suggested that he applied for a dependant’s visa as her dependant.
+Becoming his wife’s dependant meant that he would lose any time he had accrued as a Tier 2 General migrant for the purpose of obtaining indefinite leave to remain.
 In any event, as he had failed to secure a job offer, he would have been forced to leave the UK, thus also breaking his period of continuity.
 Therefore, switching to become a partner did not disadvantage him.

-Dependants of Tier 1 Entrepreneurs are allowed to work in the UK without having to be sponsored by an employer.
+Dependants of Tier 1 Entrepreneurs can work in the UK without needing sponsorship from an employer.
 Moreover, dependants are permitted to start businesses in the UK.
 Our client did not have to leave the UK to switch to a Tier 1 Entrepreneur dependant’s visa and he acquired the independence to work for whomever he wanted.
-Furthermore, an application for a Tier 1 Entrepreneur visa is much simpler and cheaper than an application as a Tier 1 Entrepreneur in his own right.
+Furthermore, an application for a Tier 1 Entrepreneur dependant’s visa is much simpler and cheaper than an application for the Tier 1 Entrepreneur visa itself.